mooz/xkeysnail/README.md

 If you have hot-plugging keyboards, use `--watch` option.

+If you want to suppress output of key events, use `-q` / `--quiet` option especially when running as a daemon.

 ## How to prepare `config.py`?

 (**If you just need Emacs-like keybindings, consider to